bleachbit/docs/_posts/2015-09-25-frequently-asked-questions.md

 ### Q: How to run the GUI as root on Linux under Wayland?

-As the unprivileged user, run this command to allow the local user's X session:
+A: As the unprivileged user, run this command to allow the local user's X session:

 ```xhost si:localuser:root```